SQream/sqream_docs/third_party_tools/client_drivers/index.rst

 Client Drivers for |latest_version|
 ************************************

-The guides on this page describe how to use the Sqream DB client drivers and client applications with Sqream DB.
+The guides on this page describe how to use the Sqream DB client drivers and client applications with SQream.

 Client Driver Downloads
 =============================